d2alphame/sparch/README.md

 sparch --dir /path/to/folder --output archive --script ./script-to-run --files file1, file2, file3
 sparch --help
 ```
 In the above examples `--dir` is used to specify a directory that contains files to be added to the resulting archive. `--files` is also specified listing out files to be added to the archive.
-The `--output` option specifies the name of the resulting archive in this `archive`.
+The `--output` option specifies the name of the resulting archive in this case, `archive`.
 Sparch will name the output file `archive.pl`.

+The `--help` option is used to get help.

+## Description
+Sparch is written in Perl and is used for creating self-extracting Perl archives.
+The archive itself is created and compressed using the module Archive::Tar.
+The resulting archive is then base64-encoded in using MIME::Base64 and attached to a perl script.

+When creating the archive, sparch first attempts to use xz compression.
+If xz is not available, then it tries bzip, and if that, too, is unavailable, it defaults to gzip.